alessiocol/tiny-godaddy-ddns/README.md

 Environment variables (default in parenthesese):
 ```
 FREQUENCY(15)   # frequency in minutes of the cron job.
 This variable is defined inside `Dockerfile`.
+PHASE(0)        # phase of the execution.
+Should be less than FREQUENCY.
+See below for more details.
 DOMAIN()        # domain name you want to update, e.g., "example.com"
 TYPE(A)         # record type, e.g., "A"
 NAME(@)         # name of the record to update, e.g., "@"